Getting Started with 3D Printing

 What are the Differences Between Each Material Type?

-Well to start off with - PLA is the most common FDM 3D printing material.
-It is easy to print, affordable, and will make for a great use case for toys and prototyping.
-But PLA has a lower heat resistance and standard PLA can break easily.
-PLA Pro and PolyMax PLA are great PLA options with added impact resistance.
+To start with, PLA is the most common FDM 3D printing material.
+It is easy to print, affordable, and suitable for use cases such as toys and prototyping.
+However, PLA has lower heat resistance and standard PLA can break easily.
+PLA Pro and PolyMax PLA are excellent PLA options that offer added impact resistance.

-ABS and ASA have added heat and impact resistance over standard PLA.
-ABS is what LEGOs are made out of and you can think of ASA as the same as ABS - just with some UV resistance.
+ABS and ASA provide increased heat and impact resistance compared to standard PLA.
+ABS is the material used to make LEGOs, and you can think of ASA as similar to ABS but with added UV resistance.

-PETG is your go-to for a material that is chemically resistant.
-It is also easy to print with a slightly higher heat resistance than standard PLA.
+PETG is your go-to material for chemical resistance.
+It is also easy to print and has a slightly higher heat resistance than standard PLA.

-Polycarbonate is a very heat resistant material and we have some PC options with unique applications - though all polycarbonate materials can often be difficult to print without a heated chamber printer.
+Polycarbonate is a highly heat-resistant material, and we offer some PC options with unique applications.
+However, all polycarbonate materials can be challenging to print without a heated chamber printer.

-Nylon is a great material when you need strength, just keep in mind that it is hygroscopic, meaning it can easily absorb moisture.
+Nylon is a great material when you need strength, but keep in mind that it is hygroscopic, meaning it can easily absorb moisture.

 What is Panchroma™?